Tonic1207/BankingApp/README.md

 <ul>Clone the repository</ul>
 <ul>Navigate to the project directory</ul>
 <ul>Compile and run the application using Visual Studio or your preferred IDE</ul></p>

+# Usage
+<ul>Upon running the application, follow the on-screen prompts to access a existing account.</ul>
+<ul>Use the menu options to perform transactions and manage your account.</ul>

+# Contributing
+<p>Contributions are welcome!
+If you'd like to contribute to the development of this project.</p>

+# License
+<p>This project is licensed under the MIT License - see the LICENSE.md file for details.</p>